 Look at animal pictures and tell your baby what they sound like.

 Exploring outside can be fun.
-Bring a small bucket and help your baby finding stones, leaves or twigs collect.
+Bring a small bucket and help your baby find stones, leaves, or twigs to collect.
 Always tell your baby about the things you find.
 Pouring out the things and putting them back will probably also be fun.

-Practicing the name of body parts can be done by drawing a baby on a large paper.
-Place pieces of cloth over for example the hands, feet, head and stomach.
+Practicing the name of body parts can be done by drawing a picture of a baby on a large piece of paper.
+Place pieces of cloth over, for example, the hands, feet, head, and stomach.
 Ask your baby where the head is.
-The lift this particular piece of cloth and say “Hello head!”
+Then lift this particular piece of cloth and say “Hello head!”

-Soon enough your baby might be playing this game on his own.
+Soon enough, your baby might be playing this game on their own.

 “Finding the shoe” can be fun on a rainy day.
 Collect some shoes in a pile.
 Hold one up and ask your baby to find the other one of the pair.
-Your baby might need some help in the beginning, but it does help him see similarities.
+Your baby might need some help in the beginning, but it does help him to notice similarities.

 Maybe this is the month when you don’t have to buy or borrow a single thing!
 If your baby has just learned to crawl, this might be the only thing that he wants to do.

-If you still want a few tips, a push toy can be great fun.
-The best ones at this age is, I think those where you can control how easy the wheels roll.
+If you still want a few tips, a push toy, like this one, can be great fun.
+The best ones at this age are, I think, those where you can control how easy the wheels roll.

-10-month-old, one or our kids absolutely loved her toy phone.
-It wasn’t even a mobile phone, but it made funny sounds and you could talk in the receiver.
+10-month-old, one of our kids absolutely loved her toy phone.
+It wasn’t even a mobile phone, but it made funny sounds, and you could talk on the receiver.

 Finally, the lovey.
-If your baby hasn’t chosen one yet and you want to have a say, introduce one that you like, think is safe and that can be washed again and again...
+If your baby hasn’t chosen one yet and you want to have a say, introduce one that you like, think is safe, and that can be washed often.